rajendra-jagtap/rajendra-jagtap/README.md

-Hi,
+Hello,

-I'm Rajendra Jagtap, DevOps from India with 7+ years of working experience.<br />
+I'm Rajendra Jagtap, DevOps with 7+ years of working experience.<br />
 I mostly work with Linux, AWS Cloud and Devops